Head of the Passaic

 a.
 Where buoys mark the boundaries of the course, and in particular mark turns on the course, a boat shall be penalized 10 seconds for each buoy passed incorrectly.
 A boat passes a buoy incorrectly when any part of its hull passes on the wrong side of the buoy.

 b.
-Boats missing their correct order at the start shall be penalized 10 seconds.
+Boats willfully missing their correct order at the start may be penalized 10 seconds.

 c.
 Boats failing to yield to a boat being summoned to the starting area, or otherwise interfering with the staging of the start, may be penalized 10 seconds by the Marshall or Starter.

 d.
 Boats failing to yield to those having proper right of way shall be penalized 30 seconds.